Mel-M15/ShellCommands/README.md

 This C++ program is designed to provide a simple interface for executing and understanding some basic shell commands.
 Users will choose from a menu of shell commands to be executed.
 The objective of this program is to demonstrate the basics of shell commands and their execution.

 # Functionality
-The following are 5 shell commands that are used in this program with their functionalities:
+The following are 5 shell commands that are used in this program each with its respective functionality:
 1. dir - lists the files and directories in the current directory.
 2. cd - prints working directory
 3. mkdir - creates a new directory